CompuTec/computec-docs/docs/appengine/plugins-user-guide/batch-traceability/overview.md

 ### CompuTec AppEngine and Plug-in Installation and Configuration

-For CompuTec AppEngine installation, follow the instructions outlined in the [Installation](../../administrators-guide/configuration-and-administration/installation.md) Guide.
+For CompuTec AppEngine installation and configuration, follow the instructions outlined in the [Installation and Configuration](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/installation) Guide.

-For configuring the plug-in, refer to the [Configuration and Administration](../../administrators-guide/configuration-and-administration/configuration.md) Guide.

 ### CompuTec ProcessForce